deklyn00/hang-the-man/README.md

 ### Acknowledgements
 - The hangman game concept and design were inspired by classic hangman games.
-- Help with understanding image overlapping in flexbox provided in this video<iframe width="560" height="315" src="https://www.youtube.com/embed/qyQm8YeGMJQ?si=QeO3j5dq2CWV3Xts" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+- Help with understanding image overlapping in flexbox provided in this video: [Flexbox translating]("https://www.youtube.com/embed/qyQm8YeGMJQ?si=QeO3j5dq2CWV3Xts")

 ## Bugs and Improvements